fusioncharts/dev_centre_docs/chart-guide/real-time-charts/multiple-datasets-and-updates.md

 In this section, you will be shown how you can:

-* <a href="/chart-guide/real-time-charts/multiple-datasets-and-updates.html#adding-multiple-datasets">Add multiple datasets</a>
+* <a href="/chart-guide/real-time-charts/multiple-datasets-and-updates#adding-multiple-datasets" class="smoth-scroll">Add multiple datasets</a>

-* <a href="/chart-guide/real-time-charts/multiple-datasets-and-updates.html#pushing-multiple-updates">Push multiple data updates for each dataset</a>
+* <a href="/chart-guide/real-time-charts/multiple-datasets-and-updates#pushing-multiple-updates" class="smoth-scroll">Push multiple data updates for each dataset</a>

 ## Adding Multiple Datasets